Learn Python with Talk Python's 270 hours of courses

 10:26 You mentioned that about going to Chan Zuckerberg's conference.

-10:31 Mozilla has gotten into funding AI as part of their mission, which kind of caught me
+10:31 Mozilla has gotten into funding AI as part of their mission, which kind of caught me off guard.

-10:40 Do you have any backstory on that to kind of make us feel good that there's someone
+10:40 Do you have any backstory on that to kind of make us feel good that there's someone out there who believes in open AI?

-10:47 Oh, wow.
+10:48 Oh, wow.

-10:48 Open AI is sort of, well, okay, an open AI, not the company.
+10:49 Open AI is sort of, well, okay.

-10:54 I tend to call it transparent and trusted AI because I think open AI doesn't capture
+10:54 I tend to call it transparent and trusted AI because I think open AI doesn't capture quite the right feeling.

-11:02 Good point.
+11:03 Good point.

-11:03 I think it's not just, we talk about open source software, but when we talk about these
+11:03 I think it's not just, we talk about open source software, but when we talk about these models,

 11:18 And governance.

-11:19 Mozilla, I think, has been sort of for a while, like kind of circling around the space.
+11:19 Mozilla, I think, has been sort of, for a while, like kind of circling around the space.

 11:25 They do a lot of work with data.